 Well, there’s none I’m afraid; at least none that I could find…

-However, there are many folks on gout forums who have reported that soaking their feet in hot water with Epsom salts has helped to relieve the pain and inflammation.
+However, there are many folks on gout forums who have reported that soaking their feet in hot water with Epsom salt has helped to relieve the pain and inflammation.
 Now, the question is whether their results were due to the actual salts or just the effects of the warm soak itself?

 Well, this may have been answered: A recent study by Dr. R.H.
 Waring of the School of Biosciences, University of Birmingham in England, linked Epsom salt baths to increased magnesium and sulfate levels in the body, believed to happen by the minerals crossing the skin barrier during soaking.
 (Note, though, that the study has come under some criticism, since it did not include a control group.)

-How to Use Epsom Salts for Gout
+How to Use Epsom Salt

-To help reduce the inflammation during a gout flare add 1/2 a cup of Epsom salts into a basin of hot water and soak the affected foot or joint for around 20 minutes.
+To help reduce the inflammation during a gout flare add 1/2 a cup of Epsom salt into a basin of hot water and soak the affected foot or joint for around 20 minutes.
 The water should be as hot as is comfortable.

-Where the affected joint is difficult to position in a basin, add 2 full cups of Epsom salts into a bath containing hot water (as hot as is comfortable) and soak your body for 15 to 20 minutes.
+Where the affected joint is difficult to position in a basin, add 2 full cups of Epsom salt into a bath containing hot water (as hot as is comfortable) and soak your body for 15 to 20 minutes.
 Do this 2 to 3 times per week.